nicojourdain/nicojourdain.github.io/students_dir/students_nemo4.2_tgcc.md

 ln -s -v WEIGHTS/weights_bicub_${REANALYSIS}_${CONFIG}.nc
 ```

-## 6. Running NEMO
+## 5. Running NEMO

 Note that examples of namelists and xml files are provided with NEMO and can be found here:
 ```bash
 ls -al ${MY_NEMO}/cfgs/WED025/EXP00/*.xml
 ls -al ${MY_NEMO}/cfgs/WED025/EXP00/namelist*
 ```
-To run long jobs, you can use Nico's toolbox (so far only implemented for occigen), which you can get as follows:
+To run long jobs, you can use Nico's toolbox, which you can get as follows:

 ```bash
 cd ~